 Microsoft Hello for Business

-In order to help a user log in to cloud based Microsoft Azure Active Directory or on premise Windows Server Active Directory, amongst other type of identity providers, Microsoft provides the Hello for Business.
-Microsoft Hello for Business is a certificate or public/private key based authentication method that replaces passwords with PIN, biometrics, or remote devices, which can be used for authentication.
+In order to help a user log in to cloud-based Microsoft Azure Active Directory or on-premise Windows Server Active Directory, amongst other types of identity providers, Microsoft provides the Hello for Business.
+Microsoft Hello for Business is a certificate or public/private key-based authentication method that replaces passwords with PIN, biometrics, or remote devices, which can be used for authentication.

 Microsoft Hello for Business authentication: How it works?